-1 Project Background and Technical Requirements
+1. Project Background and Technical Requirements

-2 Core Material Advantages Analysis
+2. Core Material Advantages Analysis

-Type | Advantages | Application Scenarios |
+| Type | Advantages | Typical Application Scenarios |

-SMLS Seamless Pipes | No weld weaknesses, uniform mechanical properties, resistant to high pressure/high temperature/corrosion, suitable for harsh media (e.g., hydrogen, hydrogen sulfide) | Inlet/outlet of hydrogenation reactors, high-pressure heat exchanger pipelines |
+| SMLS (Seamless Pipes) | Absence of weld discontinuities, uniform mechanical properties, superior resistance to high pressure, temperature, and corrosion; well suited for harsh media (e.g. hydrogen, hydrogen sulfide) | Reactor inlet/outlet lines, high‑pressure heat exchanger circuits, hydrogen service piping |

-Key Performance Comparison:
+Key Performance Comparison

 -